railwayapp/nixpacks/docs/pages/docs/providers/clojure.md

 # {% $markdoc.frontmatter.title %}

-Clojure is detected if a `project.clj` file is found.
+Clojure is detected if a `project.clj` or `build.clj` file is found.

 ## Setup